 You cannot edit PDFs with Adobe Acrobat Export PDF.
 You need Acrobat DC to edit PDFs.
-See Acrobat product page.
+See the Acrobat product page.

 Adobe Acrobat Export PDF supports optical character recognition, or OCR, when you convert a PDF file to Word (.doc and .docx), Excel (.xlsx), or RTF (rich text format).
 OCR is the conversion of images of text (scanned text) into editable characters, so that you can search, correct, and copy the text.